mbzuai-oryx/BiMediX/README.md

 ## 🙏 Acknowledgements

 We are thankful to [Mistral AI](https://huggingface.co/mistralai) for releasing their models and [FastChat](https://github.com/lm-sys/FastChat) and [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl?tab=readme-ov-file#axolotl) for their open-source code contributions.

+This project is partially supported with Google Research Award titled  *"A Climate Change and Sustainability Tailored Arabic LLM"*.

 ---